gearup2000/k8s/15. Probes-Liveness, Readiness, StartupProbe and httpGet in Kubernetes/README.md

-15. Probes-Liveness, Readiness, StartupProbe, http Headers, httpGet in Kubernetes
+15. Probes-Liveness, Readiness, StartupProbe, and httpGet in Kubernetes

 Clean up and create new the cluster before starting.